 But like every leader of a growing marketing organization knows, creating and maintaining that consistency is anything but straightforward.
 With a growing number of communication channels and technologies to wrangle, time zones to coordinate, and internal documents to reconcile, overseeing brand-building language is a challenge.

-To help alleviate some of this complexity, and facilitate more consistent brand stewardship across teams and departments, Grammarly Business
+To help alleviate some of this complexity, and facilitate more consistent brand stewardship across teams and departments, Grammarly Business now offers style guide suggestions that brand leaders can tailor for their organizations.

 Help Your Team Do Their Best Work